DAVID GREENE, HOST:

 Former U.S. attorney David Weinstein says because there are so many defendants, the prosecutor is trying to determine who is most responsible for the crime.

-DAVID WEINSTEIN: He's making a determination, who's more culpable than not and who's role was what and who was involved.
+DAVID WEINSTEIN: He's making a determination, who's more culpable than not and whose role was what and who was involved.
 And ultimately, he'll be left with potentially, you know, two or three people and ultimately they may have to go to trial.

 LOHR: At a news conference in Atlanta, where the Champion family lives, Robert's mother Pam said reinstating the Marching 100 so soon is a mistake.